-Through the Sectors Acting for Equity Project (SAFE project), Prevention Institute (PI) is convening leaders in California to envision and design innovative, multisector, health equity strategies to prevent DV.
-This project builds on and seeks to support the leadership and efforts of the DV field and allied work.
-PI is engaging community leaders, advocates working to prevent DV and other forms of violence, and innovators from sectors including healthcare, behavioral health, public health, housing, and community development.
-The project is supported by the Blue Shield of California Foundation and builds off of previous work supported by the foundation that led to the development of the paper, A Health Equity and Multisector Approach to Preventing Domestic Violence: Toward Community Environments that Support Safe Relationships.
+Through the Sectors Acting For Equity initiative (SAFE initiative), Prevention Institute (PI) has convened leaders in California to envision and design innovative, multisector, health equity strategies to prevent DV.
+This initiative builds on and seeks to support the leadership and efforts of the DV field and allied work.
+PI has engaged community leaders, advocates working to prevent DV and other forms of violence, and innovators from sectors including healthcare, behavioral health, public health, housing, and community development.
+The initiativebuilds off of the paper, A Health Equity and Multisector Approach to Preventing Domestic Violence: Toward Community Environments that Support Safe Relationships.

 - An increase in interest in addressing DV through multisector health equity strategies among leaders and organizations from participating sectors;

 - An increase in understanding of how to implement multisector health equity strategies to prevent DV among leaders and organizations from participating sectors; and,

 - An increase in understanding of the opportunities to infuse a multisector health equity approach to DV prevention into the planning and implementation activities of organizations from participating sectors.

 The SAFE initiative was supported by funding from the Blue Shield of California foundation from 2015 to 2018.